 For more information on the steps described above, you can take a look at the specific guide I have dedicated to the topic.

-If the iCloud backup no longer contains the messages you are interested in recovering, you can try to recover them by performing a ripristino dell'iPhone da iTunes, using a backup created prior to the message deletion date.
+If the iCloud backup no longer contains the messages you are interested in recovering, you can try to recover them by performing an iPhone restore from iTunes, using a backup created before the message deletion date.

-I realize this is quite a drastic alternative but, at the moment, it is the only one you have available (among other things, the result is by no means guaranteed).
-However, if you think it is still worth trying, you can reset your phone by relying on the instructions I have described to you in this tutorial.
+I realize that this is a rather drastic alternative but, at the moment, it is the only one you have available (among other things, the result is by no means guaranteed).
+However, if you think it's still worth a try, you can reset your phone relying on the instructions I've described in this tutorial.

 How to Recover Deleted or Deleted WhatsApp Without Backup